gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 ### Mapbox

-Our Gatsby themes provide support for Mapbox, more precisely Mapbox maps added either via Jetpack Gutenberg block (Mapbox) or with the WP Mapbox GL JS Maps WordPress plugin.
-You will need to activate Mapbox on your Gatsby website (it's disabled by default) - [see Mpbox support](#activate-mapbox)
+Our Gatsby themes provide support for [Mapbox](https://www.mapbox.com/), more precisely Mapbox maps added either via [Jetpack Gutenberg block (Mapbox)](https://jetpack.com/support/jetpack-blocks/map-block/) or with the WP Mapbox GL JS Maps WordPress plugin (unfortunately the latter seems to be no longer maintained).
+You will need to activate Mapbox on your Gatsby website (it's disabled by default) - [see Mapbox support](#activate-mapbox)

 ## Configure your Gatsby site - config.js